theodi/bothan/_includes/getting_started.md

-Bothan is a simple wrapper around MongoDB to allow storage and retrieval of metrics.
+Like the [spies in Return of the Jedi](https://www.youtube.com/watch?v=CQeabed9N9M), Bothan brings you information.

+It's a simple platform for storing and publishing metrics, both as JSON, and as simple, embeddable visualisations.
+Take a look at the [demo](http://demo.bothan.io), or [read the docs](#documenation)

 ## Getting started